LazyT/obpm/README.md

 ![main window](https://raw.github.com/LazyT/obpm/gh-pages/screenshots/screenshot8.png)

-If you have more than 1 device connected select the right one based on the serial number...
+If you have more than 1 device connected select the right one based on the serial number and choose your model...

 ![import dialog](https://raw.github.com/LazyT/obpm/gh-pages/screenshots/screenshot2.png)